 The game’s narrative and roleplay aspects are… a mixed bag.

-In fact the game disappoints all-round when it comes to the topic of sexuality, and a warning, I’m about to go on a massive rant about the game’s approach to romances.
+In fact the game disappoints all-round when it comes to the topic of sexuality, and fair warning, I’m about to go on a massive rant about the game’s approach to romances.

 Okay, so each gender only has two possible romances, one of either gender.
-Male V has one female romance, and one male romance, same deal for Female V. So if you’re not bisexual, you’re forced to choose to either romance no-one, or the one character the game has designated you.
+Male V has one female romance, and one male romance.
+It’s the same deal for Female V, but they’re two different characters to what Male V has available.
+So if you’re not bisexual, you’re forced to choose to either romance no-one, or the one character the game has designated you.
 For example, as a Gay Male V, I only had one possible romance: Kerry Eurodyne, an impulsive rockstar who is, honestly, a bit of a dick.
 Even straight people seem to have been done dirty by Cyberpunk’s romance system.
-If you’re a Straight Male V, you can only romance Panam Palmer, a Nomad girl who does deeply care about the people around her, but is very much a rebel.
+If you’re a Straight Male V, you can only romance Panam Palmer, a Nomad girl who does deeply care about the people around her, and is very much a rebel.
 And yet, it feels like half the fan reactions I see from this game is men lamenting the fact you can’t romance Judy Alvarez instead as a Male V.

 Now this sort of thing I could forgive if the game was based on a rigid source material, like for example CD Projekt Red’s Witcher series.
-When they are established characters, you do want to show some respect for the original creator; it would have been weird to see Geralt kissing Jaskier.
+When they’re established characters, you do want to show some respect for the original creator; it would have been weird to see Geralt kissing Jaskier.
 But Cyberpunk 2077 is based on a tabletop game, essentially sci-fi Dungeons and Dragons, there is no reason why they had to lock off romances for specific genders.
-It’s arguably one of the most flexible source material you could possibly have, these are original characters, and yet they needlessly apply these rules to the romances.
+It’s arguably one of the most flexible source materials you could possibly have.
+These are original characters, and yet they needlessly apply these rules to the romances.
 I’ve heard some people argue it’s more realistic to have characters with their own set sexualities, but I have a few problems with that argument.

 In video games, it shouldn’t have to matter what sexuality a character is, they should just be romanceable by anyone.
 Allow Kerry to be romanced by women.
 Allow Judy to be romanced by men.
-I can’t help but imagine it’d be easier to just have the game allow both genders to romance a character, than to actively discriminate and have a “if woman true, then reject; else allow bonking”, or vice versa.
+I can’t help but imagine it’d be easier to just have the game allow both genders to romance a character, than to actively discriminate and have a “if woman true, then reject; else allow bonking,” or vice versa.
 It is especially annoying as, without wishing to spoil, after looking up the various endings, it’s very clear which character CD Projekt Red wants you to romance, as their ending gives you the most hopeful ending.
 And, what a surprise, it’s the one romance that’s exclusively available to straight men.
-But don’t worry women, non-binary people, and fellow gay men, ALL the endings are horrible, but I’ll get to that later.
+But don’t worry women, non-binary people, and fellow gay men, ALL the endings are horrible and depressing to some degree, but I’ll get to that later.

 Additionally, the game’s attitude towards some of it’s characters is very… problematic.
 Whilst yes, there are both female and male prostitutes in the game, females receive far more objectification than the male ones.
 For example, I lost count how many in-game ads sexualised women to a ridiculous degree; A woman holding a beer between her breasts, are you serious?
 It does feel like these ads were made with a knowing nod to GTA’s satire, but such satire isn’t present anywhere else in the game.
 This makes these ads jarring and at odds with the rest of the game’s tone at best, and absolutely, abhorrently sexist at worst.

 The game also has a bit of a racism problem.
-In the course of the main story, you will be introduced to the… “Voodoo Boys”.
-A gang of Africans, who occupy a chaotic and lawless part of Night City called Pacifica.
+In the course of the main story, you will be introduced to the “Voodoo Boys”.
+A gang of African people, who occupy a chaotic and lawless part of Night City called Pacifica.
 Almost every single member has a thick african accent, they mostly speak in broken english, they are depicted as untrustworthy and backstabbers, their subtitles sometimes substitute “They” for “Dey”, “With” for “Wid” and so on.
-And yes.
-That is genuinely what they are called.
+And yes, that is genuinely what they are called in-game.
 This entire group and their portrayal struck me as racist stereotypes.
 To be fair on CD Projekt Red, from what I can gather, this group and their racist depiction was grandfathered in from the tabletop game Cyberpunk 2077 is based on.
-Regardless, some of it should have been reigned in a bit, or at least knowingly addressed in some way, like how Lovecraftian games often address and/or comment on the racist routes that Cthulhu had.
+Regardless, some of it should have been reigned in a bit, or at least knowingly addressed in some way, like how Lovecraftian games often address and/or comment on the racist routes that Cthulhu stories had.
 But Cyberpunk 2077 doesn’t do that, instead it just seems complacent and uncaring about the implications of the Voodoo Boys’ depiction.